 DIY Pumpkin Bath Bomb

-One recent trend that I have noticed to be skyrocketing are bath bombs.
+One recent trend that I have noticed to be skyrocketing is bath bombs.
 The concept is that it is a figure with specific colors that turns your body of water, most likely a bath, into the color that you desire, creating a specific vibe.
 Even though this trend is huge amongst young adults, the children will love them just as much and if not more.

 If you have young ones at home, you may know that the nighttime routine can be quite difficult.
 Between getting everyone bathed, teeth brushed, and the pajamas on adding a bit of creativity to the process may engage them.
 This should overall make your evenings simpler and put a smile on their face.